Harvard Law School, J.D., June 1999

 Dean Holley-Walker teaches Civil Procedure, Administrative Law, Legislation and Regulation, Federal Courts, and Inequality and Education.
 Dean Holley-Walker’s ongoing research agenda deals with the governance of public schools, and diversity in the legal profession.
 She has published articles on issues of civil rights and education, including recent articles on No Child Left Behind, charter school policy, desegregation plans, and affirmative action in higher education.

 Dean Holley-Walker has won numerous awards and is active in her community.
 She won the inaugural Montgomery Summer Research Diversity Fellowship Distinguished Alumni Award from the American Bar Foundation.
 Dean Holley-Walker has also been awarded the Heman Sweatt award from the National Bar Association, the GWAC Trailblazer Award, and the Lutie Lytle Conference Outstanding Scholar Award.
 She has also won the Distinguished Alumni Award for Top Teens of America.
 She received the University of South Carolina Educational Foundation’s Service Award for performing significant service to the University and the community.
 She was twice awarded the law school’s Outstanding Faculty Member award during her time at the University of South Carolina.
 She was named by The State newspaper as one of the top “20 Under 40” leaders for the state of South Carolina.
-Dean Holley-Walker has served as Chair of the Board of Directors of the South Carolina HIV/AIDS Council.
 She is a Liberty Fellow through the Aspen Global Leadership network.
 She currently serves on the Board of the Middle School for Math and Science in Washington, DC.
 She is also on the board of the Lawyers’ Committee for Civil Rights.

 Law Review Articles